-But Biscayne National Park, 20 miles south of Miami in Homestead, has snorkeling trips and some have an additional feature — shipwrecks.
+But Biscayne National Park, 20 miles south of Miami in Homestead, has snorkeling trips and some trips have an additional feature — you snorkel a shipwreck.

 Biscayne National Park, which is 95 percent underwater, is actually the northernmost section of the Florida Keys.
 It is composed of 33 small islands formed by fossilized coral reefs and encompasses a 28-mile-long reef.

 The park is home to a variety of tours in and on the water, from trips to islands to stand-up-paddleboard outings to snorkeling.
-These offerings include a half-day trip to snorkel on a shipwreck within the park’s Maritime Heritage Trail.
-In winter 2018, the shipwreck-snorkeling tour leaves at 9:15 a.m.
-Monday, Tuesday, Wednesday, Friday, and Saturday.
+These offerings include a trip to snorkel on a shipwreck within the park’s Maritime Heritage Trail.
 This trip is four hours long and costs $69.
 (Renting snorkeling gear is extra.)

 Biscayne National Park Institute, a nonprofit organization, operates the tours.

-While there’s no guarantee on each trip which wreck you’ll visit — it depends on weather and sea conditions — the most frequent destination is the Mandalay, a shipwreck I had snorkeled at the park with a previous park concessionaire.
+While there’s no guarantee on each trip which wreck you’ll visit — it depends on weather and sea conditions — the most frequent destination is the Mandalay, which is where I snorkeled when I went on the shipwreck snorkeling tour.

 The Mandalay is a 1928 schooner that sank Jan.
 1, 1966 on Long Reef.
 What’s left of the Mandalay is spread out in about 12 feet of aquarium-clear water, home to schools of colorful fish, gaudy purple sea fans and all sorts of reef flora and fauna.